microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 A new AST node HLSLRootSignatureDecl will be added to represent the root signature in the AST.
-Assuming the cost to parse root signature string is cheap, HLSLRootSignatureDecl will follow common Clang approach which only save the string in the AST.
+To avoid parsing root signature string twice, HLSLRootSignatureDecl will save the parsed root siganture instead of the string.

-A root signature will be parsed twice, once in Sema for diagnostic and once in clang code generation for generating the serialized root signature.
-The first parsing will check register overlap and run on all root signatures in the translation unit.
-The second parsing will calculate the offset for serialized root signature and only run on the root signature for the entry function or local/global root signature which used in SubobjectToExportsAssociation.

-HLSLRootSignatureDecl will have method to parse the string for diagnostic and generate the SerializedRS mentioned above.
+This will require more work for print and serialization the AST node.
+Since DirectX backend also need to print and serialzation root signature, the code should be able to share between the frontend and backend.

 A HLSLRootSignatureAttr will be created when meet RootSignature attribute in HLSL.
 Because the RootSignature attribute in hlsl only have the string, it is easier to add a StringArgument to save the string first.
 A HLSLRootSignatureDecl will be created and added to the HLSLRootSignatureAttr for diagnostic and saved to the HLSLEntryRootSignatureAttr for clang code generation.
 The HLSLRootSignatureDecl will save StringLiteral instead StringRef for diagnostic.